greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/reops-procurement_1.md

 ---
-title: "ReOps procurement best practices"
+title: ReOps procurement best practices
-description: "Best practices when working with procurement"
+description: Best practices when working with procurement
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/reops-procurement_1/
+linkTitle: ReOps procurement best practices
+type: docs
 ---

 When working with procurement on onboarding new tools, payments of POs, contract renewals etc. these are best practices to follow.